Unsupervised Point Cloud Representation Learning with Deep Neural Networks: A Survey: Unsupervised point cloud representation learning

-A series of unsupervised methods based on self-reconstruction has been proposed: In an early work TL-Net~\cite{girdhar2016tl_net}, Girdhar \textit{et al.} proposed that point cloud representations should be generative in 3D space and predictable from 2D space.
-So they designed a 3D autoencoder to reconstruct 3D volumetric grids and a 2D convolutional network to learn 2D features from projected images.
-The 2D embeddings should be close to the 3D embeddings so as to enrich feature distribution across modalities.
-Yang \textit{et al.} \cite{yang2018foldingnet} introduced a novel folding-based decoder in FoldingNet, which deforms a canonical 2D grid with the encoded codeword onto the underlying 3D object surface of a point cloud object.
-SO-Net~\cite{li2018so-net} is built as an auto-encoder structure with designed Self-Organizing Map (SOM) to learn hierarchical features of point clouds.
-Gadelha \textit{et al.}~\cite{gadelha2018multiresolution} designed an autoencoder with multi-resolution tree structures, which learns point cloud representations through coarse-to-fine analysis.
-Zhao \textit{et al.}~\cite{zhao20193d} extended capsule networks \cite{sabour2017dynamic} into processing 3D point clouds and presented an unsupervised 3D Point-Capsule Network, which also adopted the auto-encoder structure for generic representation learning in unstructured 3D data.
-Gao \textit{et al.}~\cite{gao2020graphter} proposed a graph-based auto-encoder to learn intrinsic patterns of point-cloud structures under both global and local transformations.
+Self-reconstruction has been one of the most widely adopted pre-text tasks for URL from point clouds over the last decade.
+By assuming that point cloud representations should be generative in 3D space and predictable from 2D space, Girdhar \textit{et al.} proposed TL-Net~\cite{girdhar2016tl_net} that employs a 3D autoencoder to reconstruct 3D volumetric grids and a 2D convolutional network to learn 2D features from the projected images.
+Yang \textit{et al.} designed FoldingNet~\cite{yang2018foldingnet} that introduces a folding-based decoder that deforms a canonical 2D grid onto the underlying 3D object surface of a point cloud object.
+Li \textit{et al.} proposed SO-Net~\cite{li2018so-net} that introduces self-organizing map to learn hierarchical features of point clouds via self-reconstruction.
+Zhao \textit{et al.}~\cite{zhao20193d} extended the capsule network~\cite{sabour2017dynamic} into 3D point cloud processing and the designed 3D capsule network can learn generic representations from unstructured 3D data.
+Gao \textit{et al.}~\cite{gao2020graphter} proposed a graph-based autoencoder that can learn intrinsic patterns of point-cloud structures under both global and local transformations.
+Chen \textit{et al.}~\cite{chen2020deep} designed a deep autoencoder that exploits graph topology inference and filtering for extracting compact representations from 3D point clouds.